 Air conditioners start humming as soon as the weather gets hot delivering lower indoor temperatures and an escape from both heat and humidity.
 But while a cool home can be a welcome refuge from sultry temperatures, many homeowners pay a steep price for the comfort.
 In fact, Americans spend as much as half their energy bills to cool their homes, according to the U.S. Environmental Protection Agency (EPA).

-To help New Jersey homeowners beat the heat and lower air conditioning costs, the New Jersey Board of Public Utilities (BPU) offers the following energy-saving tips to help you stay cool in summer:
+To help homeowners beat the heat and lower air conditioning costs, the New Jersey Board of Public Utilities (BPU) offers the following energy-saving tips to help you stay cool in summer:

 Save with ENERGY STAR®: The EPA labels the most efficient central air conditioning systems with the ENERGY STAR.
 These systems use up to 25 percent less energy than a standard new model.
 However, if your current a air conditioner is more than 10 years old, a new ENERGY STAR qualified air conditioner will use up to 40 percent less energy than the old model.

 Air Conditioner Size Matters: With air conditioners, bigger isn't always better.
 An over-sized unit will cycle on and off more frequently.
 Short cycling reduces an air conditioning system's life, and a short cycling system will not reduce humidity effectively.
 An undersized air conditioner can reduce the efficiency of air distribution and accelerate wear on system components, leading to premature failure.